prog4biol/pfb2019/README.md

 __split__
 `split` is a method or a way to break up a string on a set of characters.
-What is returned is a list of elements with the characters that were used for breaking are removed
+What is returned is a list of elements with the characters that were used for breaking are removed.
+We will be going over lists in more detail in the next session.
+Don't get too worried about this.

 Lets look at this string:
 ```